Bleach: Hell Verse

-Bleach: Hell Verse (劇場版BLEACH 地獄篇, Gekijō-ban Burīchi: Jigoku-hen) is a 2010 Japanese animated supernatural adventure film directed by Noriyuki Abe.
+Bleach: Hell Verse (劇場版BLEACH 地獄篇, Gekijō-ban Burīchi Jigoku-hen) is a 2010 Japanese animated supernatural adventure film directed by Noriyuki Abe.
 It is the fourth and final animated film adaptation of the anime and manga series Bleach.
 In the film, Ichigo Kurosaki and his friends traverse through the world of Hell in order to save his younger sister, Yuzu.
 The film's theme song is "Save the One, Save the All", performed by T.M.Revolution, and the film's screenplay was written by Natsuko Takahashi and Masahiro Okubo, with Tite Kubo, author of the manga, overseeing the production.

 The film was released in Japanese theatres on December 4, 2010 (in between episodes 299 and 300) and in the United States dubbed in November.
 A prologue for the film, titled Theatre Opening Commemoration!
 Hell Chapter: Prologue, was included in season 14 of the animation series and included in the regular TV Tokyo schedule, which aired on November 30, 2010.
 A promotional manga chapter, titled Imaginary Number 01: The Unforgivens, was published showing Shuren confronting Szayel Aporro Granz and Aaroniero Arruruerie in Hell.
 Additionally, a promotional information book called Bleach: Official Invitation Book The Hell Verse was also released to commemorate the release of Bleach: Hell Verse.
 The DVD was released on August 25, 2011 in Japan.
 The English dub was released on DVD and Blu-ray on December 4, 2012 in the United States and on February 24, 2013 in the United Kingdom.

 Plot

-The film starts with a recap of the anime episodes in which Substitute Soul Reaper (Note: In the Bleach universe, Soul Reapers are soldiers trusted with ushering the souls of the dead from the World of the Living to the afterlife realm known as Soul Society and with fighting Hollows, monstrous lost souls who can harm both ghosts and humans) Ichigo Kurosaki's battle against one of his powerful nemesis, Ulquiorra, and transforms into an incredibly powerful and uncontrollable Full Hollow form by Orihime Inoue's desperate cries.
+The film starts with a recap of the anime episodes in which Substitute Soul Reaper (Note: In the Bleach universe, Soul Reapers are soldiers trusted with ushering the souls of the dead from the World of the Living to the afterlife realm known as Soul Society and with fighting Hollows, monstrous lost souls who can harm both ghosts and humans) Ichigo Kurosaki's battle against one of his powerful enemies, Ulquiorra, and transforms into an incredibly powerful and uncontrollable Full Hollow form by Orihime Inoue's desperate cries.
 Some time later, Soul Reapers Rukia Kuchiki and Renji Abarai arrive in the human world to inspect a strange occurrence, though they remain vague about what.
 Shortly after, powerful masked spirits attack Ichigo and his friends at school.
 When the mask of one of the spirits breaks, the gates of Hell appear and a Kushanāda—one of the guardians of Hell—impales the unmasked spirit, dragging him into Hell.
 It is revealed that the masked spirits are Sinners and they hide their faces to avoid being dragged back to Hell.
 During the battle, Ichigo's two sisters, Karin and Yuzu are attacked by Shuren, the leader of the Sinners.
 Ichigo manages to return in time to attack Shuren, but is unable to defeat him.
 Kokutō, a Sinner not allied with Shuren, rescues Karin, but Shuren manages to depart with Yuzu.
 Kokutō offers to assist Ichigo by showing him the route into Hell, and Rukia, Renji, and Uryū Ishida decide to join the quest.